Dental Implant Care After Surgery: Best and Worst Foods for Healing and Long-Term Success

 These include:

-• Highly-coloured beverages, such as tea, coffee, and red wine.
-These can stain your dental implants as well as natural teeth, especially when consumed in large quantities.
+- Highly-coloured beverages, such as tea, coffee, and red wine.
+These can stain your dental implants and natural teeth, especially when consumed in large quantities.

-• Alcoholic beverages.
-Drink these products only in moderation or simply avoid them.
+- Alcoholic beverages.
+Drink these products only in moderation or avoid them.
 Most forms of alcohol are high in sugar or simple carbs.

-• Sugary foods.
+- Sugary foods.
 There is nothing wrong with enjoying an occasional sweet indulgence.
-However, traditional desserts can promote spread of decay-causing bacteria in your mouth.
+However, traditional desserts can promote the spread of decay-causing bacteria in your mouth.

 They can also raise your blood sugar, contribute to weight gain, and compromise your health in other ways.

-Excess sugar in mouth can promote periodontal (Gum disease) which in turn will cause loss of bone density- Bone loss can cause implants to become loose over a period of time.
+Excess sugar in the mouth can promote periodontal (Gum disease), which in turn will cause loss of bone density.
+Bone loss can cause implants to become loose over time.

 What to Eat Instead